 To obtain your Access Code please contact Sheila Harper, Senior Analyst at Malatest directly at 1-877-665-6252 (extension 224) or email@example.com

 The survey can also be completed via paper format, or over the phone with the support of Malatest’s research team.
 If you would prefer to complete the survey via a paper (hardcopy), you will be provided with the survey and a pre-paid return envelope.

 Contributors /participants to the research who complete the survey will be provided with the Executive Summary free of charge, along with a two-page fact sheet for stakeholders.
 A significant discount will also be applied on the full report (once released) for participants and EHRC members.
-These details will be finalized in the coming weeks.

 The aim of this study is to build an updated body of knowledge which will inform and improve the electricity industry’s capability in workforce planning, regulatory filing and organizational planning – particularly as it relates to identifying training, programming and curriculum requirements to mitigate business risk related to human resource management.

 The study will provide both real-time current information and long-term (up to five years) estimates/assessment of labour demand and supply specifically for the electricity and renewable energy industry.
 This study forms part of EHRC’s ongoing LMI research that has provided insight into the sector since 2004.